Educator, MLA (1923-1927), MLA (1927-1932), Premier of Manitoba (1922-1943), MLA (1932-1936), MLA (1936-1940), MLA (1941-1945), MP (1945-1949).

 Born at Ellisville, Ontario on 22 June 1883, son of Ephriam M. Bracken and Alberta Gilbert, uncle of John William Bracken, he graduated from the Ontario Agricultural College.
 He was a government employee until he became Professor of Field Husbandry at the University of Saskatchewan in 1910.
 Ten years later he took an appointment as Principal of the Manitoba Agricultural College.
 One of his activities was a major survey of farm conditions in Manitoba.
-Within two years he had become Premier of Manitoba, his seat in the Legislature representing The Pas constituency.
-Although he regarded himself as a Progressive, most of his governments were of the coalition variety, distinguished for their cautious non-partisanship and reflection of the rural interests of the province.
+Within two years he had become Premier of Manitoba, elected in October 1922, his seat in the Legislature representing The Pas constituency.
+Although he regarded himself as a Progressive, most of his governments were of the Liberal-Progressive coalition variety, distinguished for their cautious non-partisanship and reflection of the rural interests of the province.
 He was re-elected or acclaimed in 1927, 1932, 1936, and 1941 general elections.

-He retired to Manotick, south of Ottawa, to raise Jersey cows, Palimino horses, and Shetland ponies.
-He died at Ottawa, Ontario on 18 March 1969 and was buried in Rideauvale Cemetery at Kars, Ontario.
+He retired to Manotick, Ontario to raise Jersey cows, Palomino horses, and Shetland ponies.
+He died at Ottawa on 18 March 1969 and was buried in Rideauvale Cemetery at Kars, Ontario.
 There are papers at the Archives of Manitoba.
 In July 2016, a section of Highway 10 from the International Peace Garden to Riding Mountain National Park was named the John Bracken Highway in his memory.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “Free Press Necrology Files,” Winnipeg Elite Study, G. Friesen Fonds, Mss 154, Box 15, File 16, University of Manitoba Archives]